 I am happy with the already purchased MacBook, although it was a forced choice in the absence of a true competition and among non-existing alternatives previously killed by giants like Apple.

 P.S.
 Since this is copied from Facebook: Facebook’s AI machines should (if they already don’t) identify this post as not in line with the company’s profits and adjust the parameters to limit its spread.
-Next, they should discover obvious patterns of some million profiles like mine, that [for some unimportant reasons] do not contribute to the companies metrics which are supposed to drive profit fot them.
-So they should start adding us to a dynamic blacklist until we come back normal and contribute to those short-term metrics again.
+Next, they should discover obvious patterns of some million profiles like mine, that [for some unimportant reasons] do not contribute to the companies metrics which are supposed to drive profit.
+So they should start adding us to a dynamic blacklist until we come back and contribute to those short-term metrics again.

 I don’t believe in conspiracy theories.
 Quite the contrary, I believe in accident, in self-organization.
 If you hear my opinions as theorizing a form of conscious conspiracy I have failed to communicate my message.
 In the absence of enough evidence, I refuse to believe that a secret society of few humans have teamed up to plot against the rest of us with a plot so seamless that no one has any direct evidence of.
 That a secret group of people have succeeded to gain control over the rest of mankind only because it is conceivable to persue a goal as such through technological tools like vaccines, chemtrails, or GMOs.